Eucalyptus Mat Leasing Calculator

 📐 ROW Job Economics — MH Width & Euc Freight

 Compares a full ROW job as a lump sum bid.
 Euc uses true 48″ width (1,320 mats/mile).
 MH mat count increases because narrower mats cover less ROW per unit.
 Euc wins the ROW job only when Euc freight margin is large enough to offset MH's extra billable mats.
-Freight moves scale with Sublet Cycles; rental is unchanged.
+Freight moves scale with contractor deployments; rental is unchanged.

 📐 ROW Job Variables Defaults loaded — click to customize